 What are onlays and 3/4 crowns?

 Onlays and 3/4 crowns are crowns that don’t cover as much of the underlying tooth as traditional crowns.
 Traditional crowns cover the entire tooth.
 These may be appropriate when solid tooth structure still remains.
-It is considered a more conservative approach to a full coverage crown.
-In this procedure your dentist removes the affected area, and performs a reshaping of the tooth to receive the restorative material.
+It is considered a more conservative approach to a full-coverage crown.
+In this procedure, your dentist removes the affected area and performs a reshaping of the tooth to receive the restorative material.

 What types of Dental crown materials are available?

-- Metals used in crowns include gold, palladium, nickel or chromium.
+- Metals used in crowns include gold, palladium, nickel, or chromium.
 Metal crowns rarely chip or break, last the longest in terms of wear down, and only require a small amount of tooth to be removed.
 They can also withstand biting and chewing forces.
 The metallic color is the main drawback.
 Metal crowns are a good choice for out-of-sight molars.

 - Porcelain-fused-to-metal dental crowns can be matched to the color of the teeth beside them.
 They have a more natural tooth color.
 However, sometimes the metal under the crown’s porcelain cap shows through as a dark line.
 Other drawbacks are that the crown’s porcelain portion can chip or break off and there is more wearing down of the teeth opposite them in the mouth.
-(The top and bottom tooth that come into contact when the mouth is closed.)
+(The top and bottom tooth that comes into contact when the mouth is closed.)
 These crowns can be a good choice for front or back teeth.

 - All-resin dental crowns are less expensive than other crown types.
 However, they wear down over time and are more likely to break than porcelain-fused-to-metal crowns.

 - All-ceramic or all-porcelain dental crowns provide the best natural color match than any other crown type.
-They are also a good choice for people with metal allergies.
+They are also a good choice for people with mental allergies.
 However, they are not as strong as porcelain-fused-to-metal crowns.
 They also may wear down the teeth opposite them in the mouth a little more than metal or resin crowns.
 All-ceramic crowns are a good choice for front teeth.